ashwek/GDB_Docs/5_2_Continuing_and_Stepping.md

 ```
 step
 ```
-Continue running your program until control reaches a different source line, then stop it and return control to GDB.
+**Continue running your program until control reaches a different source line**, then stop it and return control to GDB.
 This command is abbreviated ``s``.

 The ``step`` command only stops at the first instruction of a source line.
 This prevents the multiple stops that could otherwise occur in switch statements, for loops, etc. ``step`` continues to stop if a function that has debugging information is called within the line.
 In other words, step steps inside any functions called within the line.